folio-org/eureka-setup/eureka-cli/README.md

 - If you get a **SIGKILL** when trying to build the stripes container configure Rancher Desktop or other docker env with more RAM
 - If health checks are failing make sure localhost is mapped to host.docker.internal in your `/etc/hosts` file
 - If using Rancher Desktop on a system that also uses Docker Desktop, you may need to do set `DOCKER_HOST` in your env to where `docker.sock` is
+- During tenant entitlement if a thrown exception contains `The module is not entitled on tenant ...` it is recommended to rerun `deployApplication` again after undeploying the existing one